 - If you’re a property owner, architect, or another individual who wants to ensure their products are recycled after use, the most important thing to do is verify with the general contractor of your project that they are responsibly recycling the materials.

-- The same recommendation of talking to your contractor applies if you want to make sure materials that contain previously recycled components are installed.
+- The same recommendation of talking to your contractor applies if you want to ensure materials containing previously recycled components are installed.

 - If you’re a contractor, it’s vital that you offer various disposal and recycling options to your customers.

-At Sheffield Metals, we’re proud to manufacture sheet and coil used in the metal roofing industry, many of which qualify as LEED and ENERGY STAR® compliant.
-Plus, all of our metal can be recycled after use, and some even contain previously recycled metal materials.
+At Sheffield Metals, we’re proud to supply sheet and coil products used in the metal roofing industry, many of which qualify as LEED and Cool Roof Rating Council (CRRC) compliant.
+Plus, all our metal can be recycled after use; some even contain previously recycled metal materials.

-To schedule a consultation or discuss how our metal can be used for your sustainable project, contact us today to speak with a knowledgeable metal roofing expert!
+To schedule a consultation or discuss how our metal can be used for your sustainable project, contact our knowledgeable team today!